reach-sh/reach-lang/docs-vue/src/ref-backends-rpc-proto.md

 It should be transported over [HTTPS](https://en.wikipedia.org/wiki/HTTPS) (i.e. HTTP over TLS).

-Requests must include an `X-API-Key` header whose value is a shared secret between a server instance and an RPC client, referred to as the <Defn :name="API key">API key</Defn>.
+Requests must include an `X-API-Key` header whose value is a shared secret between a server instance and an RPC client, referred to as the ${defn("API key")}.
 Typically this value comes from the environment variable `REACH_RPC_KEY` and is the [Base64](https://en.wikipedia.org/wiki/Base64) encoding of 24 random bytes.

 Requests must use the `POST` HTTP method.